Staff Profile

 I am an NU Academic Track (NUAcT) Research Fellow in the School of Geography, Politics & Sociology.
 My research is orientated around the theme 'Critical Martial Geographies', and focuses on critically re-examining the sites and bodies of military violence.

-I am currently working on an ESRC New Investigator project 'Conflict, Intimacy, and Military Wives: A Lively Geopolitics' (£300,000), alongside Hannah West and Workie Ticket Theatre CIC.
-Using theatre-as-method with military partners across the country, this research examines how 'conflict' plays out in intimate domestic spaces and personal relationships as a 'fluid complex of violence'.
+I have recently completed work on an ESRC New Investigator project 'Conflict, Intimacy, and Military Wives: A Lively Geopolitics' (Principal Investigator, £300,000), alongside Hannah West and Workie Ticket Theatre CIC.
+Using theatre-as-method with military partners across the country, this research examined how 'conflict' plays out in intimate domestic spaces and personal relationships as a 'fluid complex of violence'.

 Before coming to Newcastle in October 2018, I completed a BA (Hons), MA and PhD all at Durham University.
 My PhD project, titled 'The Hero, The Monster, The Wife: Geographies of Remaking and Reclaiming the Contemporary Military Hero' explored how the sovereign subject of the military hero is brought into recognition in popular culture and the everyday.

-My current work uses participatory theatre-as-method to examine gendered military experience, in particular with women veterans and military partners.
+My current work uses participatory creative methods to examine gendered military experience, in particular with women veterans and military partners.
 My research maintains a commitment to feminist research practice by playing the 'everyday' at the forefront of its concern, and mobilising creative methodological approaches to personal and political encounters.

 Recent projects: